-Syndromes associated with thoracic aortic aneurysms may have established clinical criteria with major and minor criteria, e.g., Marfan syndrome (Ghent criteria) and Ehlers-Danlos syndrome type IV, or may be associated with characteristic clinical findings.
+Syndromes associated with thoracic aortic aneurysms may have established clinical criteria with major and minor criteria (e.g., Marfan syndrome [Ghent criteria] and Ehlers-Danlos syndrome type IV) or may be associated with characteristic clinical findings.
 While most of these syndromes can be diagnosed based on clinical findings, these syndromes may be associated with variability in clinical presentation, and may show overlapping features with each other, and with other disorders.
-The use of genetic testing to establish a diagnosis in a patient with a suspected connective tissue disorder is most useful in those patients who do not meet sufficient clinical diagnostic criteria at the time of initial examination, in patients who have an atypical phenotype and other connective tissue disorders cannot be ruled out, and in individuals who belong to a family in which a pathogenic mutation is known (presymptomatic diagnosis).
+The use of genetic testing to establish a diagnosis in a individual with a suspected connective tissue disorder is most useful in those individuals who do not meet sufficient clinical diagnostic criteria at the time of initial examination, in individuals who have an atypical phenotype and other connective tissue disorders cannot be ruled out, and in individuals who belong to a family in which a pathogenic mutation is known (presymptomatic diagnosis).

 Genetic testing has conventionally been used when a definitive diagnosis of one of these syndromes cannot be made.
-About 25%-30% of patients with thoracic aortic diseases have an underlying Mendelian pathogenic variant.
 More recently, panels using next-generation sequencing (NGS), which test for multiple genes simultaneously, have been developed for the syndromes associated with thoracic aortic aneurysms and dissections, and other conditions that may have overlapping phenotypes.
 Although the laboratory-reported sensitivity is high for some of the conditions on the panel, the analytic validity of these panels is unknown, and detection rates of variants of uncertain significance are unknown.